 Student loan debt cripples many student loan borrowers, including recent graduates.
 Many leave college with thousands of dollars in student loans.
 Even with a steady job, it can be difficult to meet student loan repayment obligations.
 Others struggle for years in an attempt to manage the student loan debt.

-In San Diego, attorneys D.J.
-Rausa and Chris Bush help clients obtain relief from student loan debt.
-They have more than 20 years of experience.
-They are committed to making sure everyone has a chance to obtain student loan debt relief.
+In San Diego, attorney Chris Bush helps clients obtain relief from student loan debt.
+He has more than 11 years of experience.
+He is committed to making sure everyone has a chance to obtain student loan debt relief.
 Contact us for help addressing your student loan concerns.

 Types of Student Loan Debt

 Students may have received federal student loans or loans from private companies – many students use a combination of both to get through school.

 Many students have also turned to parents, grandparents or others to either take out the loan or co-sign for it.
 Either way, this makes the parent a student loan borrower.